 Can I take classes outside of my major?

 Yes.
 You are required to take three electives throughout your academic career at Catholic University.
-This is a great chance to take a class outside of the Departments of Music.
+This is a great chance to take a class outside of the Department of Music.
 The first-year experience also includes courses outside of your specific music major.

 Are there internships?